kablamo/mvp.kablamo.org/page/essentials/introduction/index.markdown

 # Alternatives

 Again, depending on your preferences and your project, this might be fine.
-However, for many, its preferable and arguably easier and safer to use more modern or higher level mechanisms.
+However, for many, it's preferable and arguably easier and safer to use more modern or higher level mechanisms.
 If that's you, consider some of the alternatives on MetaCPAN which solve these problems.
 In this chapter I'll go over your options so you can choose the solution that's right for you.